Features Skin Read Blog Support Download for iOS

 Jojoba oil has a reasonable body of research behind it, though much of it is in vitro or focused on wound healing rather than cosmetic skincare outcomes.

 Anti-inflammatory properties have been documented.
-A 2011 study in Pharmacological Research found that jojoba liquid wax demonstrated anti-inflammatory activity in mouse ear edema models.
-The wax esters appear to modulate prostaglandin synthesis, which could explain why some people report that jojoba calms redness after application.
+A 2005 study in Pharmacological Research found that jojoba liquid wax reduced carrageenin-induced paw edema in rats and lowered prostaglandin E2 levels in the inflammatory exudate.
+That modulation of prostaglandin synthesis could explain why some people report that jojoba calms redness after application.

 The evidence for sebum regulation, the flagship claim, remains the weakest link.
 No peer-reviewed clinical trial has demonstrated that topical jojoba application causes a statistically significant reduction in sebum production in human subjects over a meaningful time period.
 The claim persists because it's intuitively appealing, because the structural similarity to sebum wax esters is real, and because some users report subjective improvements in oiliness.
 Subjective reports are valuable, but they're not the same as clinical proof.